2semesterZ2/examGrp1/README.md

-# Work in Progress
+# Copy Hand-In effective
-This branch contains our productive code, all the thins we work on.
+This branch contains the code how it was on the 17.12.2017.
+It, as well as the master branch, will stay the same until the exam.